-Carbon offsetting is a globally recognised way for an individual, company, or organisation to take responsibility for the unavoidable carbon emissions (carbon dioxide and greenhouse gases) they are producing.
-When climate change is increasingly on the agenda and a topic of conversation, customers, staff and stakeholders are all looking at businesses to act now to reduce their carbon footprint and reach net zero emisisons.
+Carbon offsets or offsetting your carbon footprint is a globally recognised way for an individual, company, or organisation to take responsibility for the unavoidable carbon emissions (carbon dioxide and greenhouse gases) they are producing.
+When climate change is increasingly on the agenda and a topic of conversation, customers, staff and stakeholders are all looking at UK businesses to act now to reduce their carbon footprint and reach net zero emissions.

 What is Carbon Offsetting?

-Utilising carbon offsets means essentially funding and investing in carbon offsetting projects and schemes around the world that remove carbon emissions from the atmosphere.
-For your business to be carbon neutral you must purchase offsets (sometimes called carbon credits) that match the same volume removed as you or your business is producing.
+Utilising carbon offsets means essentially funding and investing in carbon offsetting projects and schemes around the world that remove carbon emissions from the atmosphere and reduce burning fossil fuels.
+For your business to be carbon neutral you must purchase carbon offsets (sometimes called carbon credits) that match the same volume removed as you or your business is producing.
 In simple terms, offsetting one tonne of carbon means there will be one tonne less of carbon in the atmosphere than there would have been previously.
 Offsetting projects help to combat carbon reduction and climate change, as well as care for local communities.
 Examples of such projects include the creation of clean renewable energy technologies, the developing of carbon capture technology or planting trees to remove CO2 from the atmosphere.

 Which Carbon Offset Projects Are There?